 Ongoing since October 2021

 One of the vandalized statues is on permanent display at gallery Het Kunstgemaal in Bronkhorst, located close to the IJssel river in a beautiful rural area.
 This statue was destroyed after standing for more than three months next to 'A Long Way To Freedom', the statue of Nelson Mandela in The Hague.
+It's agreat location, with a lovely Artist Residence (tip!).

 Ongoing since June 2021